tushart29/Books/README.md

 # Books
-Page
-1
-of 2

 Assignment #4 Project (Design and implementation turn-in/compile instructions on canvas.)
 A regional library, Safely Housing Hallowed Hardcopies (SHHH), wishes to automate the process of tracking books.
 This task is simplified by the fact that SHHH has only three types of books — children's books, fiction, periodicals — each sorted differently as described below.
 SHHH wishes to be able to allow patrons to check out books, return books, and to display the contents of the library (all three categories) and display a report of a patron's history at any time.
 All books are displayed by category, sorted within the category.
 Output must be formatted for easy reading with data in columns.
 An example will be provided later.
 Design and write a program that does the following:
-– Initialize the contents of each of the three categories of books –Process an arbitrary sequence of check-outs, returns, and displays of different kinds of information Notes
+– Initialize the contents of each of the three categories of books –Process an arbitrary sequence of check-outs, returns, and displays of different kinds of information

+Notes
 – The library stores:
  Children's books sorted by title, then by author
  Fiction books sorted by author, then by title
- Periodicals sorted by date (year, then month), then by title Assume each item is uniquely identified by its sorting criteria (other information not used when sorting or retrieving).
+ Periodicals sorted by date (year, then month), then by title

+Assume each item is uniquely identified by its sorting criteria (other information not used when sorting or retrieving).
 This data is minimal.
 In real life, there would be much more data so do not problem solve based on this minimal amount of data per book.
 Typically, each item would have more data and be more varied.